atmajs/mask-compo/README.md

 	}));
 	// result: <input name='fooName' id='MyID' />
 	```
-- **`onRenderStart:function(model, ctx, container:DOMElement): void | Deferred`** [#](#onrenderstart)
+- **`onRenderStart : function(model, ctx, container:DOMElement): void | Deferred`** [#](#onrenderstart)

 	Is called before the component is rendered.
-In this function for example `this.nodes` and `this.model` can be overriden.
+In this function for example `this.nodes` and `this.model` can be overridden.
 Sometimes you have to fetch model data before proceeding, and from here this component rendering can be paused:
 	```javascript
 	onRenderStart: function(model, ctx, container){
 		var resume = Compo.pause(this, ctx);